Datasets and Splits

 Set Split

-4. Select the type of dataset you want to assign the images to.
+4. Select the set you want to assign the images to.

 5. Click Apply.
-The images are assigned to the selected dataset.
+The images are assigned to the selected set.

 Apply a Split to the Selected Images